scalvert/python-fixturify-project/README.md

 ### Ignore Files

 By default, the `read()` function will ignore all hidden files and directories in your Project file structure.
-This can be overridden by using the `ignore_patterns` function parameter, which takes a list of glob pattern strings.
-This may be slightly confusing, as glob patterns are normally used in an ***inclusive*** manner when performing file-system searches, however any patterns provided to the `ignore_patterns` parameter will be used in an ***exclusive*** manner.
+This can be overridden by using the `ignore_patterns` constructor argument, which takes a list of glob pattern strings.
+Any patterns provided to the `ignore_patterns` argument will be used in an _exclusive_ manner.
 For example:

 ```python
 files = {